 The decision to spay or neuter your pet is important for pet owners.
 Why fix your pet?

 - Your female pet will live a longer, healthier life.
 In addition, spaying helps prevent uterine infections and breast tumors, which are malignant or cancerous in about 50 percent of dogs and 90 percent of cats.
 When you spay your pet before her first heat, it offers the best protection from these diseases.

 - Neutering your male companion prevents testicular cancer and some prostate problems.

 - It’s good for the community.
 Unfortunately, there are not enough loving homes for every pet, and too many accidental litters end up in the shelter system.

-- Your dog will be better behaved he will no longer want to roam and marking his territory.
-Many aggression problems can be avoided by early neutering.
+- Your neutered male may be better behaved and less likely to roam away from home.
+Unneutered dogs and cats are more likely to mark their territory.
+Some aggression problems can be avoided by early neutering.